Bernat Mill: 2007 fire

 Early, on the Saturday morning of July 21, 2007, a fire erupted at the historic mill, devastating the complex on Mendon and Depot Street.
 600 firefighters from 66 communities battled the blaze, but the complex was nearly totally destroyed.
 It took three days to extinguish the flames fully.
 At the time of the fire, the 400000 sqft structure, had ceased operating as a mill and had been converted into space containing 65 small businesses.
-The business losses following the fire were estimated in the millions of dollars and between 300-500 people lost their jobs.
+The business losses following the fire were estimated in the millions of dollars and between 300 and 500 people lost their jobs.

 Fire cause and aftermath

 The fire marshall's report concluded that there was unpermitted welding occurring in a mill business, the sprinkler was not operable, and that both contributed to the fire.
 Mill owners planned to rebuild.

 The two-state incident command, disaster response was viewed as a regional model.
 Senator John Kerry introduced loans from his committee in the U.S. Senate to support the business owners impacted by the fire.
 Governor Deval Patrick left the National Governors' Conference in Michigan to return to Uxbridge to be present for the immediate recovery.
 Governor Patrick invoked immediate state and federal aide to victims and businesses of the Uxbridge mill fire.
 Hurricane Katrina funds were applied to the relief efforts.
 As of 2009, plans to rebuild were on hold.

+The eight-acre mill site, still mostly in ruins but with "several remaining buildings," was sold to a Mendon businessman in 2020.